alegw2/openzeppelin-docs/docs/about-openzeppelin.md

 > New to smart contract development?
 Read our [step-by-step guide](start-here.md).

-The OpenZeppelin community is focused on providing short, secure smart contracts and that serve as building blocks for complex decentralized applications.
+The OpenZeppelin community is focused on providing short, secure smart contracts that serve as building blocks for complex decentralized applications.
 Our contracts have been widely reviewed and safely manage millions of dollars' worth of digital assets every day.

 ## Quick Start